darkecology/wsrdata/README.md

         conda install -c anaconda ipykernel
         python -m ipykernel install --user --name=ENV
         ```
-    - To check which environments are in jupyter notebook and to delete one:
+    - To check which environments are in jupyter as kernels and to delete one:
         ```bash
         jupyter kernelspec list
         jupyter kernelspec uninstall ENV